Alek0MC2009/Particle-Simulator/README.md

 ---

-This assumes you have installed raylib on Windows in the `C:\` folder using MinGW (which comes preinstalled with raylib).
+This assumes you have installed raylib on Windows in the `C:\` folder using **MinGW**, which is the compiler (MinGW comes preinstalled with raylib).

+---

+**Note:**
+The source code is commented in Spanish.
+This project was created with the help of AI out of boredom.

 ---